kinnala/scikit-fem/README.md

 ### Unreleased

+- Changed: The optimization of using `DiscreteField.is_zero` in the helpers to skip the evaluation of zero components in `ElementComposite` was removed to improve type stability with respect to the size of the underlying numpy arrays
+- Removed: The unused `DiscreteField.is_zero` method
+- Added: `Basis.project` now better supports `ElementComposite`
-- Added: `solver_iter_cg`, a simple pure Python conjugate gradient solver for environments that do not have sparse solver libraries
+- Added: `solver_iter_cg`, a simple pure Python conjugate gradient solver for environments that do not have sparse solver libraries (e.g., Pyodide)
-- Fixed: Assembly now works inside Pyodide
+- Added: `ElementTriP2B` and `ElementTriP1B`, new aliases for `ElementTriMini`
+  and `ElementTriCCR`
+- Added: `ElementTriP1G` and `ElementTriP2G`, variants of `ElementTriP1` and
+  `ElementTriP2` using `ElementGlobal` so that second derivatives are available (useful, e.g., for stabilized methods and the Stokes problem)
+- Added: `Basis.plot3`, a wrapper to `skfem.visuals.*.plot3`
 - Fixed: Calculation of size in `Basis.__repr__` was slow and incorrect

 ### [6.0.0] - 2022-03-15